EMS Certification Commission

 EMS Certification Commissioners

-American College of Emergency Physicians: Jeff Elder, MD
+American College of Emergency Physicians: Christopher B. Willoughby, MD

 American Academy of Pediatrics: Megan Marino, MD

 Emergency Medical Technician: Timothy Crocket